zencd/suspender/README.md

 - iframed: substitute favicon (a data uri version probably)
 - the data uri page: use a pale favicon to distinct suspended tabs easier

+## bugs

+- gmail cannot be suspended - it only refreshes

 ## refs

 - Chrome prohibits redirects to data URI scheme: "Not allowed to navigate top frame to data URL"